Giving Feedback Shouldn’t be Boring - And it doesn’t have to be.14th May 2018

 So, what’s the secret sauce?
 How do they make surveys so incredibly fun?

-Apparently, according to various survey tool suppliers, what you want to do is make them short (duh) and to the point, add a snappy title, phrase the questions in an easy, comprehensible way, add a colorful interface, use emojis instead of statements in the scales and preferable give a large incentive upon completion.
+Apparently, what you want to do is make them short and to the point(duh), add a snappy title, phrase the questions in an easy, comprehensible way, add a colorful interface, use emojis instead of statements in the scales and preferable give a large incentive upon completion.

 “Ooooh, it’s so short and comprehensible.
 I’m super psyched to take this survey!”-No one ever.